WINTER CUP TOURNAMENT RULES

 3) drawing of lots by the Scores Commissioner

 No player may wear anything that could injure another player or themselves (jewelry).
 Either cleats or turf shoes are recommended, but metal studs are strictly prohibited.
-Shin guards should be worn by all players at all times.
+Shin guards are strongly recommended to be worn by all players at all times.